 A native of Kansas City, Clayton Marsh came to Thaden from Princeton University, where he served as Deputy Dean of the College.
 In that role, he held major responsibilities for undergraduate education and led university-wide initiatives to promote innovation in teaching and curriculum design.
 He also taught in Princeton’s Department of English and its American Studies Program and continues to serve on the board of the Seeger Fund supporting its Hellenic Studies Program.
 Clayton began his career at The Lawrenceville School in 1986, where he taught in the English department for seven years.
 He holds a bachelor’s degree in English from Princeton, a master’s degree in English from Stanford, and a doctorate in English and comparative literature from Columbia.
 He also holds a Juris Doctor from the University of Michigan and practiced litigation in New York City for five years prior to joining the Princeton administration.

 Catherine and her husband Stephan moved to Bentonville from Seattle in the winter of 2018.
-Their triplets – Alexander, Courtenay, and Cecile – attended Lakeside School and are recent graduates of The University of Chicago, Middlebury College, and Vanderbilt University, respectively.
+Their triplets – Alexander, Courtenay, and Cecile – attended Lakeside School and are recent graduates of The University of Chicago, Vanderbilt University, and Bowdoin College.

 Markita Andrews Rogers

 Markita Andrews Rogers was born in Southern California and raised in New York City where she attended The Chapin School.
 While a student, she was honored numerous times for her Girl Scout cookie sales activities.
 She is the subject of a Walt Disney sales training film and the author of “How To Sell More: Cookies, Condos, Cadillacs, Computers, and Everything Else.”
 Markita holds a bachelor’s degree in history from Princeton University and a master's degree in marketing from the University of California, Los Angeles Anderson School of Business.

 Markita is a 20+ year CPG veteran, having worked in a variety of roles for Nabisco and Nestle USA.
 She currently serves as the Director of Omnichannel eCommerce Sales for the Kellogg Company.
 Since 2012, Markita and her husband Bill have called Bentonville home.
 Their children William and Anais are members of Thaden School's classes of 2024 and 2025.